dmbarbour/wikilon/docs/AwelonLang.md

          [C][B][A]s == [[C]B][C]A   (S combinator)   s = [[c] a b w] a i
             [B][A]k == A            (K combinator)   k = a d

-A simple translation from lambda calculus is also provided in discussion of *Named Local Variables* (in context of *Editable Views*).
+A simple translation from lambda calculus is described in *Named Local Variables* in context of *Editable Views*.
+It's feasible to use lambda calculus as a syntactic sugar for Awelon code.
 Compared to lambda calculus or SKI combinators, Awelon's semantics are simpler:

-1. Combinator rewriting is much simpler than variable substitution.
-There is no need for environment management, variable capture or lexical scope.
+1. Combinator rewriting is simpler than variable substitution.
+There is no need for environment models, lexical scopes, or variable closures.
 There is no risk of representing free variables.
-1. The stack-like environment enables uniform abstraction for multiple arguments or results without explicit tupling, and provides a foundation for *Static Typing* based on arity without need for atomic value types.
+1. The stack-like environment enables uniform abstraction for multiple arguments or results, and offers a foundation for *Static Typing* based on arities instead of atomic value types.
-1. The explicit copy and drop operations simplify substructural type analysis, reference counting GC, and potential acceleration using in-place update for uniquely referenced, indexed data structures.
+1. The explicit copy and drop operations simplify substructural type analysis, reference counting GC, and dynamic tracking of uniqueness to accelerate in-place updates for indexed data structures.

 ## Encoding

 Awelon is encoded using a subset of ASCII, bytes 32..126.

-Newlines and tabs are among the rejected characters.
-However, humans will frequently manipulate Awelon code through *Editable Views* that may present a more sophisticated surface syntax, potentially including tables or graphical representations.
-Large texts or binaries cannot be efficiently embedded in Awelon, but may be referenced via *Secure Hash Resources* and constructed via *Stowage*.
+Newlines are among the rejected characters.
+However, line breaks may be transparently replaced by spaces where appropriate upon input of a program.
+Humans will usually manipulate Awelon code through *Editable Views* that may present a more sophisticated surface syntax, potentially including tables or graphical representations or *Named Local Variables* and infix notations.

+Arbitrary texts and binaries cannot be directly embedded into Awelon, but may be referenced indirectly as *Secure Hash Resources*, or even constructed at runtime by leveraging *Stowage*.

 ## Words